IGeorgilas/2025_Mechatronics/BusComs_Templates/README.md

 ## To check that all boards are communicating over I2C

-You connect toq the Raspberry Pi via SSH and run:
+You connect to the Raspberry Pi via SSH and run:

 ```
 i2cdetect -y 1